-In magnetic storage, like a spinning-disk hard drive, it magnetizes the region storing the bit in the opposite direction.
-(In practice, hard drives write entire blocks at a time, but the technology could theoretically be managed a bit at a time.)
+The ability of the computer to unset a bit depends on the particular kind of storage.
+In magnetic storage, such as a spinning-disk hard drive, it magnetizes the region or area that is storing the bit in the opposite direction.
+In practice, the hard drives write entire blocks at a time; however, the technology could be managed a bit at a time.

-In typical flash storage, like in solid-state drives or external flash drives, it can’t write a single bit at a time.
-In order to change a bit from a 1 to a 0, it erases an entire block of memory, then rewrites the new data into it.
+In typical flash storage, such as those found in solid-state drives or external flash drives, it doesn’t have the ability to write a single bit at a time.
+To change a bit from a 1 to a 0, the storage erases an entire block of memory and then rewrites the new data into it.

-In DRAM, which is the typical kind of RAM in a computer, it connects the capacitor holding the bit to a current drain, which allows it to discharge.
-(Similarly to others, standard DRAM actually can only write a whole line at a time, so switching a single bit means writing the previous value into all the other bits.)
+In DRAM, which is the typical type of RAM found in a computer, it connects the capacitor that is holding the bit to a current drain, which then allows it to discharge.
+Similarly to the others, a standard DRAM actually can write only a whole line at a time, so switching a single bit also means that you are writing the previous value into all the other bits.

-In SRAM, which is typically used for things like on-CPU caches, the bit line is set to 0 and then the write line is set to 1.
-The transistors switch into the alternative configuration, and then the write line is set back to 0, which causes them to maintain their current configuration until written again.
+In SRAM, which is mainly used for things like on-CPU caches, the bit line is normally set to 0, and then the write line is set to 1.
+The transistors would switch into the alternative configuration, and then the current write line will be set back to 0.
+This specific action causes the bits to maintain their current configuration until they are written again.

 How does a computer store data in storage?